oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/react-recall-command-center/react-recall-command-center.md

 4. To deploy on an application host, copy the `react-app` directory to that host, set `ORACLE_CONNECT_STRING`, `PORT`, and `COOKIE_SECURE=true` in its environment, run `npm ci`, `npm run build`, and start it with `npm start` behind the host's HTTPS reverse proxy.
 Allow the host to reach the Autonomous Database service and keep the database password out of source files and environment templates.

-## Task 4: Compare the Three Deep Data Security Users
+## Task 4: Compare the Three User Views

 Kevin checks whether the same application respects each job.
 David relies on the signed-in identity; Tim compares the three results.